 Primary funding for all services comes from the Washington State Department of Social and Health Services, the Department of Early Learning Supports for Infants and Toddlers Program, and School Districts.

-Early intervention services are designed to build upon family strengths by providing coordination, supports, resources, and services to enhance the development of children with developmental delays and disabilities through everyday learning opportunities.
+Early Supports for Infants and Toddlers (formerly known as Early Intervention) are designed to build upon family strengths by providing coordination, supports, resources, and services to enhance the development of children with developmental delays and disabilities through everyday learning opportunities.
 Services are individualized, and may include speech therapy, occupational therapy, physical therapy, and specialized instruction.

 Developmental Disabilities administers Employment and Community Inclusion Services to assist individuals with developmental disabilities in obtaining and maintaining employment.
 Through partnerships with Employment Service Vendors, participants are supported in achieving community employment that offers competitive wages, an integrated work environment, and the greatest opportunity for independence on the job.
 Support Services are individualized to meet each person's need on the job that are consistent with the participant's interest, skills, and employment goals.